hemanthkumar314/Tic-Tac-Toe/README.md

 ## Overview
 A simple, interactive Tic Tac Toe game built with HTML, CSS, and JavaScript.
 This classic game features a clean, modern interface and allows two players to compete against each other.

+## Links

 ## Key Features
-- **User-Friendly Interface**: Enjoy a simple and intuitive game board design
+- **User-Friendly Interface**: Enjoy a simple and intuitive game board design.The grid layout is visually appealing, ensuring a smooth and engaging user experience.
+Whether you're playing on a desktop or mobile device, the interface adapts seamlessly for optimal play.
-- **Two-Player Gameplay**: Take turns playing as 'X' and 'O' on the same device.
+- **Two-Player Gameplay**: Tic-Tac-Toe allows for a fun and competitive experience as two players take turns playing as 'X' and 'O' on the same device.
+The turn-based system highlights whose turn it is, reducing confusion and keeping the game flow smooth.
-- **Win Detection**:Automatically detects and announces the winner or a draw.
-- **Score Tracking**: Keeps track of wins and draws for both players across multiple games.
+- **Win Detection**:The game is equipped with an automatic win detection algorithm that immediately recognizes when a player has won by completing three of their symbols in a row (horizontally, vertically, or diagonally).
+The game will also detect when all cells are filled and no player has won, declaring it a draw.
+- **Score Tracking**: Across multiple games, the score for both players is tracked and updated in real-time.
+This feature allows for ongoing competition between players as the wins and draws are recorded.
+The scoreboard is designed to display the current score for both 'X', 'O', and draws, making it easy to see who's in the lead.
-- **Reset Functionality**: Easily start a new game or reset the entire score.
+- **Reset Functionality**: With a simple click of the reset button, players can either start a new round while keeping their current score or completely reset the score to begin a fresh session.

 ## Usage

-Open the home.html file in your web browser.
+1. Open the `home.html` file in your web browser.
-Player 1 starts as 'X' and Player 2 as 'O'.
+2. Player 1 starts as 'X' and Player 2 as 'O'.
-Click on an empty cell to make your move.
+3. Click on an empty cell to make your move.
-The game will automatically switch turns between players.
+4. The game will automatically switch turns between players.
-The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins.
+5. The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins.
-If all cells are filled and no player has won, the game is a draw.
+6. If all cells are filled and no player has won, the game is a draw.
-Use the "Play Again" button to start a new game while keeping the score.
+7. Use the "Play Again" button to start a new game while keeping the score.
-Use the "Reset" button to clear the score and start fresh.
+8. Use the "Reset" button to clear the score and start fresh.

 ## Technologies Used